 Moravian College’s policies and protocols for responding to the COVID-19 pandemic will be rooted in safety for our faculty, staff, and students, healthcare providers, and the public.
 The primary goals for Moravian’s response to the COVID-19 pandemic are to protect public health and continue the institution’s vital mission of education for all.
-All plans involving students, faculty, and staff will be based on the Tiered Reopening Plan for Fall 2020 seen in the following pages of this document.
+All plans involving students, faculty, and staff will be based on the Safety Tiers for Fall 2020 seen in the following pages of this document.
 Staff from the Moravian College Health Center will continue to partner with, and consult, St. Luke’s University Health Network and other regional partners to ensure we are keeping our staff and students safe.

 Moravian’s plans will be aligned and consistent with local orders and ordinances of the City of Bethlehem and Northampton County, as well as the State of Pennsylvania’s Process to Reopen Pennsylvania, and they will follow recommendations from the federal government (Opening Guidelines), Centers for Disease Control and Prevention (CDC), and the Pennsylvania Department of Health.